HNRCA-Data/Biostats_Github_Tutorial/readme.md

 - Click push to send those changes to GitHub

 ### RStudio Git GUI
 RStudio also has a git GUI which can be quite convenient when working in R. To access the git interface, you must A) be working within an R project and B) have already initialized the directory.
 If you just initialized the repository, close and reopen the project in R. Once these steps are done you will see a git icon appear just to the right of the 'Go to file/function' search bar.
 The GUI is similar to the native git GUI but a bit more polished and has a few extra options.
 The main drawback of the Rstudio GUI compared to the native GUI is that it tends to be slow when previewing and staging files.
+Additionally, this interface has no management features (intializing, adding/removing remote repositories, etc).
 - Click the git icon then click 'Commit' (or ctrl-alt-M)
 - You can review the changes in files by clicking on them
 - To stage files individually, check the box in the 'Staged' column next to the filename